ryanaslett/devops-techtest/README.md

 __Apache:__
 Dug around to sort out whether or not I want puppetlabs or example42’s apache module Decided on puppetlabs apache module.
-As I didnt jive with example42’s dependencies on puppi, and it seemed like puphpet
+As I didnt jive with example42’s dependencies on puppi, and it seemed like puphpet was trying to migrate to the official version as well.

 __MySql:__
 Obvious choice was obvious puppetlabs-mysql